 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Ville Platte, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The Ville Platte City Center neighborhood stands out for having an average per capita income lower than 98.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Ville Platte City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.
 Also of note, 60.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, the Ville Platte City Center neighborhood is unique for having just 4.5% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 97.6% of America's neighborhoods.